Eskisehir Turkey Travel Guide

 The most prominent historical area, known for its distinctive Ottoman civil architecture and beautifully preserved streetscapes.

-A Seljuk-era mosque in Odunpazarı, among the most ancient in the city, demonstrating early Turkish Islamic architecture.
+A Seljuk-era mosque in Odunpazarı, one of the oldest in the city, demonstrating early Turkish Islamic architecture.

 Commemorates the Turkish War of Independence, a significant period in the nation's history.

-Situated in the main square, symbolizing the basis of the Turkish Republic.
+Located in the main square, symbolizing the base of the Turkish Republic.

-Important in history as one from Turkey's first industrial facilities, involved at the beginning of locomotive production.
+Important in history as one of Turkey's first industrial facilities, involved at the beginning of locomotive production.

 Explore the traditional Odunpazarı houses and the Kurşunlu Complex.